On masas of the Calkin algebra generated by projections

 \section{Abstract}

-We present constructions of previously unknown diverse maximal abelian self-adjoint subalgebras (masas) of the Calkin algebra $\QQ$ (bounded operators on a separable Hilbert space modulo compact operators) generated by projections.

-First, assuming the continuum hypothesis ({\sf CH}), for every compact totally disconnected Hausdorff space $K$ of weight not exceeding the continuum and without $G_\delta$ points, we construct a masa of $\QQ$ which is $*$-isomorphic to the algebra $C(K)$ of complex-valued continuous functions on $K$.
-This is sharp in two ways: (1) there cannot be other $*$-isomorphic types of masas of $\QQ$ generated by projections and so, this result gives a complete $*$-isomorphic classification of masas of $\QQ$ generated by projections, (2) some additional set-theoretic hypothesis, like {\sf CH}, is necessary to have all these C*-algebras as masas of $\QQ$.
+Assuming the continuum hypothesis ({\sf CH}), we obtain complete $*$-isomorphic classification of maximal abelian self-adjoint subalgebras (masas) of the Calkin algebra $\QQ$ (bounded operators on a separable Hilbert space modulo compact operators) generated by projections.
+In particular, for any compact totally disconnected Hausdorff space $K$ of weight not exceeding the continuum and not admitting $G_\delta$ points we construct under {\sf CH} a masa of $\QQ$ which is $*$-isomorphic to the algebra $C(K)$ of complex-valued continuous functions on $K$.

-This shows that masas of the Calkin algebras could have rather unexpected properties compared to the previously known three $*$-isomorphic types of them generated by projections: $\ell_\infty/c_0$, $L_\infty$ and $\ell_\infty/c_0\oplus L_\infty$.
-For example, they may not admit conditional expectations, be factorizable as tensor products of infinite dimensional C*-algebras, their Gelfand spaces could be topological groups and admit nontrivial convergent sequences or could be hyper-Stonean admitting nonseparable category measure, extremally disconnected but not hyper-Stonean or could be one of many exotic compact spaces constructed under the continuum hypothesis.
+This, among others, shows that masas of the Calkin algebra could have rather unexpected properties compared to the previously known three $*$-isomorphic types of them generated by projections: $\ell_\infty/c_0$, $L_\infty$ and $\ell_\infty/c_0\oplus L_\infty$.

-Secondly, without making any additional set-theoretic assumptions we construct a family of maximal possible cardinality (of the power set of $\R$) of pairwise non-$*$-isomorphic masas of $\QQ$ generated by projections which (a) are not SAW*-algebras unlike the liftable masas (Gelfand spaces in this group of our masas are not $F$-spaces) (b) do not admit conditional expectations.
-This improves the results which required additional set-theoretic hypotheses to construct a single masa of $\QQ$ generated by projections without a commutative lift.
+It can be shown that some additional set-theoretic hypothesis, like {\sf CH}, is necessary for such results.
+However, without making any additional set-theoretic assumptions we still construct a family of maximal possible cardinality (of the power set of $\R$) of pairwise non-$*$-isomorphic masas of $\QQ$ generated by projections and with properties unlike the three above examples.